webtown-php/KunstmaanBundlesStandardEdition/README.md

 What is the difference
 ======================

-- NodeJs configuration option
+- Added **NodeJs configuration option**.

-## NodeJS configuration option

 There are different NodeJS paths in some cases.
 The original Edition does not support the set different paths in different server or in different development environments on installation.
+- Added **PHP CS Fixer with `.php_cs` config file**.
+Using: `bin/php-cs-fixer fix --config-file=.php_cs`

 Kunstmaan Bundles Standard Edition
 ==================================